phil-90/Fun-Finder/README.md

 Fun-Finder
 ==========
 /*
-	Fun-Finder - The Angular app for finding cool stuff to do Phillip King
+	Fun-Finder - The Angular app for finding cool stuff to do:

+	(Phillip King)

 */